-What is Asset Retirement Obligation?
+What is an Asset Retirement Obligation?

 Asset Retirement Obligation is a legal and accounting requirement, in which a company needs to make provisions for the retirement of a tangible long-lived asset in order to bring the asset back to its original condition after the business is done using the asset.

 Companies in several industries have to bring an asset back to its original state after the asset is taken out of service.
-This may involve industries like oil drilling, power plants, mining, and many other industries.
-It also applies to the properties taken on lease where the properties have to be brought back to their original shape.
+It may involve industries like oil drilling, power plants, mining, and many other industries.
+It also applies to the properties taken on lease, where the properties have to be brought back to their original shape.
 After the use, the asset may have to detoxicate like in nuclear plants or machinery have to be removed like in oil drills.
 The expected expenses to be incurred on such restoration are taken care of by Asset Retirement Obligations.

 How Does it Work?

 The restorations expenses are incurred at the end of the useful life of the asset.
 However, a discounted liability is created on the balance sheet along with a corresponding asset right after construction or initiation of the project; or on the determination of the fair value of restoration.
 This liability is then increased at a fixed rate gradually to match the expected obligation at the end of the life of the asset.

 The recognition and accounting of asset retirement obligations are published by the Financial Accounting Standards Board (FASB) in the United States and by the International Financial Reporting Standards in the rest of the world.
 These institutions provide detailed guidelines on the treatment of Asset Retirement Obligations.